Skip links

 ARTICLE II.
 DEFINITIONS

-The following terms and expressions shall, unless otherwise specified, have the meanings given to them below if they appear with their first letter capitalized, whether in the singular or plural in these T&Cs or in any other document issued by JOOXTER
+The following terms and expressions have, unless otherwise specified, the meaning given to them below if they appear with their first letter capitalized, whether singular or plural in these GTC or in any other document issued by JOOXTER.

-Subscription: means the subscription plan chosen by the Customer and described in the Contract or Quotation.
+Subscription: refers to the subscription formula chosen by the Customer and described in the Contract or Quotation.

-Customer: means the person who has signed a Contract with JOOXTER and who is responsible for the payment of the price.
+Customer: means the person who has subscribed to a Contract with JOOXTER and who is responsible for payment of the price.
 The Customer is a professional.

-i.e. that it acts for purposes that fall within the scope of its commercial, industrial, craft, liberal or agricultural activity.
-The identity of the Customer is mentioned in the Quotation.
+i.e. he is acting for purposes that fall within the scope of his commercial, industrial, craft, liberal or agricultural activity.
+The Customer's identity is mentioned in the Quotation.

 Order: acceptance by the Customer of a Service offered by JOOXTER.

-General Sales Conditions or GSC: means this document.
+General Sales Conditions or GSC: refers to the present document.

-Contract: means all the rights and obligations of the Customer and JOOXTER regarding a Service and described in these Terms and Conditions.
+Contract: refers to all the rights and obligations of the Customer and JOOXTER concerning a Service and described in these Terms and Conditions.

-General Terms and Conditions of Sale, the Quotation, the Service Agreement, an Order or any special terms and conditions that may be entered into by the Parties.
+General Terms and Conditions of Sale, the Quotation, the Service Agreement, an Order or any special terms and conditions agreed between the Parties.

-Service Level Agreement (SLA): means the document that defines the quality and security levels expected of the Solution, particularly in terms of availability, performance, response time and incident correction.
+Service Level Agreement (SLA): refers to the document defining the levels of quality and security expected of the Solution, particularly in terms of availability, performance, response times and incident correction.

-Quote: means the document detailing the Service offered to the Client, as well as the conditions of the Service (notably financial).
+Quotation: refers to the document detailing the Service offered to the Customer, as well as its terms and conditions (notably financial).

-Documentation: means all manuals and/or online help, written in French and in any other language agreed between the Parties and provided by the Supplier at the time of the Order and during the performance of the Services describing the functionalities of the Software, in its successive versions .
+Documentation: means all manuals and/or online help, written in French and in any other language agreed between the Parties and supplied by the Supplier at the time of the Order and during the performance of the Services, describing the functionalities of the Software, in its successive versions .

 Personal Data: means any data or other information defined as such by the European and French regulations

-applicable to the protection of Personal Data and in particular Regulation nᵒ 2016/679, known as the General Data Protection Regulation ("GDPR").
+applicable to the protection of Personal Data and in particular Regulation nᵒ 2016/679, known as the General Data Protection Regulation ("RGPD").

 accompanied by a password specific to the End User.

-Software: means the software as well as all patches, updates and new versions, hosted by the Supplier and made available to the Customer in SaaS mode for remote execution by the Customer and/or its Users.
+Software: means the software and all patches, updates and new versions, hosted by the Supplier and made available to the Customer in SaaS mode for remote execution by the Customer and/or its Users.

-Hardware: means the presence sensors, interactive room entry tablets, wall displays, kiosks and any other hardware connected to the Software and implemented by the Supplier or its partners under the Agreement.
+Hardware: refers to presence sensors, interactive room entry tablets, wall-mounted display screens, kiosks and any other hardware connected to the Software and implemented by the Supplier or its partners within the scope of the Contract.

-Party(ies): means, as the context requires, the Customer and/or the Supplier.
+Party(ies): means, depending on the context, the Customer and/or the Supplier.

-Services: refers to all services offered by JOOXTER, namely Subscriptions and Services.
+Services: refers to all services offered by JOOXTER, i.e. Subscriptions and Services.

-Services: means a one-time service performed by JOOXTER at the Customer's request and outside of the Subscription.
-The Services will give rise to additional billing either provided for in the Quote or freely negotiated between the Parties.
+Services: refers to a one-time service provided by JOOXTER at the Customer's request and outside the scope of the Subscription.
+The Services will give rise to additional invoicing either provided for in the Quotation or freely negotiated between the Parties.

-Solution: means the combination of the Software and the Services, ensuring the provision by the Provider of the Software in SaaS mode.
+Solution: refers to the combination of Software and Services, ensuring that the Software is made available by the Supplier in SaaS mode.

-User or End User: Refers to any person entitled to use the Solution in accordance with the provisions of the Agreement, under the responsibility of the Customer.
+User or End User: Refers to any person authorized to use the Solution in accordance with the provisions of the Contract, under the Customer's responsibility.

 ARTICLE III.
 SCOPE OF APPLICATION

-These GTC apply to each Service offered by JOOXTER and accepted by the Customer.
+These Terms and Conditions apply to each Service offered by JOOXTER and accepted by the Customer.

-The signing of a quotation by the Customer or the acceptance of the quotation by the latter in any way whatsoever, implies full and unreserved acceptance of these General Terms and Conditions of Sale which are applicable notwithstanding any clauses to the contrary that may appear in any document issued by the Customer (such as its general terms and conditions of purchase).
-All clauses in the Customer's documents that are contrary to these Terms and Conditions will therefore be automatically declared unenforceable against JOOXTER, unless expressly agreed to in writing by the parties.
+The signing of a Quotation by the Customer, or acceptance of the Quotation by the Customer in any way whatsoever, implies full and unreserved acceptance of these General Terms and Conditions of Sale, which are applicable notwithstanding any clauses to the contrary that may appear in any document issued by the Customer (such as its general terms and conditions of purchase).
+Any clauses in the Customer's documents that are contrary to these GTS will therefore be automatically declared unenforceable against JOOXTER, unless expressly agreed otherwise in writing by the parties.

-The General Terms and Conditions of Sale applicable are those in force at the time of the signature of the Quotation, unless modified by law or regulation.
+The General Terms and Conditions of Sale applicable are those in force at the time the Quotation is signed, unless modified by law or regulation.

 JOOXTER reserves the right to modify these Terms and Conditions at any time.
 These modifications will only be applicable to Services performed after the said modifications and subject to the Customer's prior acceptance by any means.
 In the absence of acceptance, the previous General Terms and Conditions of Sale shall continue to apply.